Are Autoimmunity, PTSD, and Addiction Connected?

 Patient A loved the meditation and found their only thoughts were about what else they were going to do that day to win the Autoimmune war within their body.
 Their Somato-map was pretty clear.
 Scribbles up and down their spine and knees were about the pain.
 A little spiral at their throat and what look like wristbands came out of nowhere.

 The conversation about child trauma was hard.
-Patient A grew up in an impatient, judgemental and hyper-responsible home.
+Patient A grew up in an impatient, judgmental and hyper-responsible home.
 No violence, addiction or mental illness to speak of.
 Just the need to get it right.

 Patient B found being surrounded by strangers a little distracting but enjoyed the meditation.
 Their thoughts kept going back to the consequences of not fixing their physiology and getting all of this right.
 Their Somato-Map showed chronic neck and shoulder tension with a line across the middle of their abdomen and a big X on their pelvis.
 Patient B could barely feel their diaphragm and had no connection with their instinctual or sexual aliveness.

 When the ‘old hippy’ talked about rough childhoods, Patient C had to physically grab their chair to stop from shaking any harder, vomiting and/or fainting.
-Patient C was physically, sexually and mentally abused for most of their childhood.
+Patient C was physically, sexually, and mentally abused for most of their childhood.
 Their family had generations of abuse and addiction.
-They had never made many real friends and to this day had no idea what most people were talking about when it came to love, sex, play, adventure, or creating a secure future.
+This very wounded person had never made many real friends and to this day had no idea what most people were talking about when it came to love, sex, play, adventure, or creating a secure future.
 The amount of instinctual, visceral and existential pain that they felt everyday was finally looking them in the face.
-And they were facing their pain with empathy for the first time in their entire life.

 Final scene: the meeting ends, and the patients are leaving.
 One by one, the stars of our first episode speak to the old psychologist.